wjwarner24/WordSaladSolver/README.md

 ## How It Works

-1. **Input the Board**: Enter your 4x4 board by modifying the `grid` variable at the top of the program.
+1. **Input the Board**: Enter your 4x4 board by modifying the `board` variable at the top of the program.
 Each letter represents a cell in the board.
 2. **Specify the Theme**: Input the puzzle's theme to guide the solver in finding relevant words.
 3. **Run the Solver**: The program uses the board and theme to find and suggest words that fit as closely as possible.

-The program leverages word encodings and heuristics to identify words on the board that align with the theme, helping you solve the puzzle efficiently.
+The program leverages word encodings to identify words on the board that align with the theme, helping you solve the puzzle efficiently.

 ## Features